Inklingo

 VerbA1General

-Use this when referring to the continuous action of perceiving sound, similar to 'listening' in English.
+Use this when describing the ongoing action of perceiving sound, similar to 'listening' or 'hearing' in English.

 A child sitting on a grassy hill, holding their hand cupped behind their ear, demonstrating the act of actively listening or hearing a sound.